PeakWhale/harbor/README.md

 ## Why This Project Exists

-PeakWhale™ Harbor demonstrates practical patterns you will reuse in production ML services:
+Harbor demonstrates practical patterns you will reuse in production ML services:

-* Artifact management for model and scaler
+* artifact management for model and scaler
-* Deterministic feature ordering for inference
+* deterministic feature ordering at inference time
-* Local first development and repeatable runs
+* local first development and repeatable runs
-* Container first deployment path
+* container based deployment path

 ## Part of the PeakWhale™ Ecosystem